CSCfi/csc-user-guide/docs/cloud/pouta/api-access.md

     identity_api_version: 3
 ```

-You can also split out your secrets such as the password field into a separate optional file
+You should add your secrets such as the password field into a separate file
-named `secure.yaml` and placed in the same folder as your `clouds.yaml` file as:
+named `secure.yaml` and place it in the same folder as your `clouds.yaml` file.
+The `secure.yaml` file should look like:

 ```
 clouds: